Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 To create your own sacred healing art, find a safe place to be alone for about an hour.
 Choose a place where you will not be interrupted by phone calls or distracted by visitors.
 My favorite place to create is outside; inspired by Nature’s beauty and healing energy, I can re-connect with myself and with the Divine.
 Say a prayer to your Higher Power of choice, and ask for the inspiration to create a healing work of art.
 Allow a vision of yourself as healthy, happy, and spiritually fulfilled to form in your mind.
 Then, bring it to life with painting, creative writing, music, sculpture, or any form of self-expression you choose.

-I hope that this article opens your eyes to new possibilities for spiritual and creative work.
-A constant seeker, I plan to explore this topic further in future articles on Creativity Portal.
-May you belly-dance with your Inner Muse and tango with the Goddess of Dance! •
+I hope this opens your eyes to new possibilities for spiritual and creative work.
+A constant seeker, I plan to explore this topic further with you.
+May you belly-dance with your Inner Muse and tango with the Goddess of Dance!